hityingph/hityingph.github.io/_publications/23-Xu_JChemPhys_2023.md

 ---
-title: "23.
-K. Xu, Y. Hao, T. Liang, P. Ying, J. Xu, J. Wu, Z. Fan, Accurate prediction of heat conductivity of water by a neuroevolution potential.
+title: "K. Xu, Y. Hao, T. Liang, P. Ying, J. Xu, J. Wu, Z. Fan, Accurate prediction of heat conductivity of water by a neuroevolution potential.
 J Chem Phys 158, 204114 (2023)."
 collection: publications
 permalink: /publication/23-Xu_JChemPhys_2023
 excerpt: 'We propose an approach that can accurately predict the heat conductivity of liquid water.'